 Cusco has been known historically as, ‘the navel of the Andes’, and was the unquestionable hub of the Inca Empire.
 Take some time to relax this morning before you meet your guide for a walking tour to orientate you to this picturesque city, visiting three of its most important historic sites, the Cathedral, the Temple of the Sun and the Inca fortress of Sacsayhuaman.

-Join your guide in the kitchen for a private cooking lesson with Javier, owner of a local restaurant and a close personal connection of members of our team in Peru.
+Join your guide in the kitchen for a private cooking lesson with Javier, owner of a local restaurant and a family connection of the Pura Peru team.
 Javier will take you to the local market to buy ingredients, guide you through some of the most emblematic dishes of the region and help you to put together your own celebratory Pisco sour.
 Later, enjoy some free time in this charming and lively town.
 Our Peru Holiday Guide will point you in the direction of our favourite attractions, restaurants and cafés.

 Despite being Peru’s third city and home to around 850,000, your new base is an easy-going city, perhaps more Peruvian in character than Cusco.
 It has an understated colonial elegance and friendly feel to it, a place to stroll around rather than rush.
 Handily, your hotel is right on the main square.

-Around 600 years ago, Chan Chan was home to over 50,000 people from the Chimu empire - the largest city in the Americas and the world's largest adobe city.
-Substantial parts of the ruins remain entact and the site is utterly fascinating, adding an extra dimension to the Inca heritage of the Andes.
-After a ceviche lunch at a relaxed fishing village we visit the nearby Moche pyramids, built using around 100 million adobe blocks - each one marked or painted.
+Around 600 years ago, Chan Chan was home to over 50,000 people from the Chimu empire - the largest city in the Americas at the time - and the world's largest adobe city.
+Substantial parts of the ruins remain intact and the site is utterly fascinating, an emphatic contrast to the Inca heritage of the high Andes.
+After a ceviche lunch at a relaxed fishing village we visit the nearby Moche pyramids, built using around 100 million adobe blocks - each one individually marked or painted.

 Drive north along the Pacific, passing alongside sugar plantations and into the Chicama Valley to the archaeological site of El Brujo.
-The discovery of the female Moche mummy during an excevation here in 2005 shattered the belief that the Moche civilization was patriarchal.
-This afternoon end your time with a visit to a local hacienda for a traditional caballos de paso show and demonstration.
+The discovery of the female Moche mummy during an excavation here in 2005 shattered the belief that the Moche civilization was patriarchal.
+This afternoon end your time with a visit to a local hacienda for a traditional 'caballos de paso' horse show and demonstration.

 It's time to bid adios to Peru today.
 After breakfast your guide will come and find you at the hotel to take you to Trujillo airport.
 It's a short hop down the coast to Lima, where you will connect onto your international flight home this evening.